This feature requires Manager user level or higher.

 - If you’ve already started an import, learn how to review and edit your list fields or troubleshoot your import.

 Your import file must include a column for email address, and can provide only one email for each subscriber.
-Email fields do not support special characters before the @ symbol, or spaces anywhere in the address.

 Optional Basic Fields